-When you talk about heroism, dedication and the might of the American military, one battle that instantly commands respect is the Battle of Sadr City.
+When you talk about heroism, dedication, and the might of the American military, one battle that instantly commands respect is the Battle of Sadr City.
 This conflict was a defining moment during the Iraq War.
 It highlighted the courage of our troops and the strategic importance of urban warfare.

-The blockade of Sadr City was a joint effort by American and Iraqi forces.
-Its goal was simple.
-Neutralize the stronghold of the Mahdi Army in northeastern Baghdad.
-The operation kicked off on April 4, 2004.
-Later, the day would become called “Black Sunday.”
-That’s because of a bloody revolt against the Coalition after a newspaper from Muqtada Al-Sadr’s Sadrist Movement was banned.
 Intense combat in Sadr City spanned multiple phases.
-These include the initial clashes in April 2004 and a second round in August the same year.
+These include the initial clashes in April 2004 and a second round in August of the same year.
 Additionally, further fighting occurred amidst the sectarian tensions of late 2006 and then again during the troop surge of 2007.
 Finally, the worst of it came during the pivotal spring battles of 2008.

 Operation Charge of the Knights

 Operation Charge of the Knights was a critical military operation in Iraq in 2008.
 Its main goal was to diminish the influence and operational capacity of the Mahdi Army.
-The Mahdi were a powerful militia led by Shia cleric Muqtada al-Sadr.
+The Mahdi was a powerful militia led by Shia cleric Muqtada al-Sadr.
 The operation aimed to secure and stabilize key areas in Iraq.
 In particular, efforts focused on Sadr City, a suburb of Baghdad, and the southern city of Basra.

 The unique aspect of this operation was that it was primarily led by the Iraqi Security Forces, under the direction of Iraq’s Prime Minister at the time, Nouri al-Maliki.
 The American military played a crucial supporting role, providing vital capabilities like air support, armored vehicles, and intelligence services.
 The operation marked a significant milestone in the Iraq War.
 It demonstrated the growing capabilities of the Iraqi Security Forces and the strengthening partnership between the U.S. and Iraqi governments.

-American backbone and expertise
+American Backbone and Expertise

-While Iraqi forces led the charge, American troops played an indispensable role in both Basra and in Sadr City.
+While Iraqi forces led the charge, American troops played an indispensable role in both Basra and Sadr City.
 Americans provided invaluable air support, armored vehicles, and intelligence gathering.
 Sniper teams from the U.S. military set up strategic positions.
 Once in position, they offered precise fire support that protected Iraqi soldiers advancing through the streets.
 Artillery units used state-of-the-art GPS-guided munitions to target enemy hideouts with pinpoint accuracy.

 During the battle, American troops demonstrated exceptional levels of coordination.
 Infantry units cleared buildings while engineers built barriers.
 Medical teams saved lives, all under the cover of tanks and aerial support.
 It was an awe-inspiring display of what our men and women in uniform are trained to do.